alex-bellon/wikipedia/README.md

 - [Punycode](https://en.wikipedia.org/wiki/Punycode) - a representation of Unicode with the limited ASCII character subset used for Internet host names.

 ### Files
+- [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) - an open de facto specification for exchanging genealogical data between different genealogy software.
+GEDCOM was developed by The Church of Jesus Christ of Latter-day Saints (LDS Church) as an aid to genealogical research.
 - [Run commands](https://en.wikipedia.org/wiki/Run_commands) - In the context of Unix-like systems, the term rc stands for the phrase "run commands".
 It is used for any file that contains startup information for a command.
 - [Request for Comments (RFC)](https://en.wikipedia.org/wiki/Request_for_Comments) - in information and communications technology, is a type of text document from the technology community.
 An RFC document may come from many bodies including from the Internet Engineering Task Force (IETF), the Internet Research Task Force (IRTF), the Internet Architecture Board (IAB), or from independent authors.
 - [Windows Metafile](https://en.wikipedia.org/wiki/Windows_Metafile) - an image file format originally designed for Microsoft Windows in the 1990s.
 The original Windows Metafile format was not device-independent (though could be made more so with placement headers) and may contain both vector graphics and bitmap components.
 It acts in a similar manner to SVG files.